Deploying on Render

 Canceling a deploy

-You can cancel an in-progress deploy from the Render Dashboard.
+You can cancel an in-progress deploy in the Render Dashboard:

 1. Go to your service’s Events page and click the word Deploy in the corresponding event entry.